Your Child's Checkup: 14 Years

 4. Ask questions, address concerns, and offer advice about your teen's:

 Eating.
 Teens should begin making healthy food choices on their own.
-Explain that eating five servings of fruits and vegetables per day and avoiding sweet, salty, and fatty foods not only is better nutritionally but will support a healthy weight.
-Calcium and iron are important for the growth spurts of adolescence.
-Aim for three daily servings of low-fat dairy products (or dairy alternatives) to provide 1,300 milligrams of calcium.
-Include enough lean meats, poultry, and seafood in the diet to reach 8 milligrams of iron per day.
+Encourage your teen to eat 5 servings of fruits and vegetables per day and avoid sweet, salty, and fatty foods.
+Calcium and vitamin D are important for bone growth during growth spurts.
+Aim for 3 daily servings of low-fat dairy products (or fortified soy milk) to provide 1,300 milligrams of calcium.

 Sleeping.
 Teens need about 8–10 hours of sleep per night.
 Poor sleep is common and can hurt grades and athletic performance.
 Biological changes make teens want to stay up later, but early school start times can make it hard for them to get enough sleep.
 Encourage your child to follow a relaxing bedtime routine, and keep TVs and electronic devices out of your teen's bedroom.